nikita-kit/generator-nikita/README.md

 This is our generator to start a new project from scratch.
 It will generate a completely customized version of our nikita-kit project boilerplate for your project.
+Feel free to re-run the generator to add or remove features.

 ## Project-Setup